 Data Protection at Psicon

 If you are dissatisfied with your response, you also have a right to make a complaint to the local supervisory authority, which in the UK is the Information Commissioner:

 Cheshire SK9 5AF

 Psicon Ltd will handle your personal information in ways that respect your rights and promotes your health and wellbeing.
-However, if you have any concerns about privacy and confidentiality, or want to know more about the arrangements that Psicon Ltd has put in place to follow the outlined commitment please contact Psicon Ltd on 01227 379099, or at email@example.com
+However, if you have any concerns about privacy and confidentiality, or want to know more about the arrangements that Psicon Ltd has put in place to follow the outlined commitment please contact our Data Protection Officer (DPO) at email@example.com

 Privacy information in relation to our website